miderthao/Firearm-Suicide-Rates-in-the-U.S./README.md

 ![Sheet 4](https://github.com/miderthao/Firearm-Suicide-Rates-in-the-U.S./assets/146670109/193b4be9-3f39-40d1-aea2-4ca622eb398f)

-According to the data shown above, the number of individuals who own guns increased by 43% between 2010 and 2020.
+According to the data above, the number of individuals who own guns increased by 43% between 2010 and 2020.
 Additionally, the percentage of firearm-related suicides among gun owners has increased from 0.2% to 1.8% over the course of a decade.

 ![Sheet 9](https://github.com/miderthao/Firearm-Suicide-Rates-in-the-U.S./assets/146670109/53aa460a-0f63-4fec-bfe4-128b8c86563b)